Charging the Best Car To Buy nominees: A drama in three acts

 The Niro EV has a built-in advantage because of its smaller battery and better efficiency (amounting to a longer overall range), but both models can charge on Level 2 in about the same time (roughly 9 hours), because of the Niro EV’s 7.2-kw onboard charger and the E-Tron’s 9.6-kw one.

 Although the Niro EV was picked up from us and we didn’t get a refresher on how it does on functional DC fast charging, the drive back to Atlanta with the E-Tron was flawless.
 I covered 76.6 miles from Blue Ridge to the Electrify America station in Marietta, during which the trip meter moved our estimated range from 134 miles to 67 miles (a 67-mile difference).
+And then it took just 15 minutes to cram nearly 37 kwh back into the E-Tron, bringing it from 31 to 72 percent.

 Charging at Electrify America, Marietta GA